Gear Review: Patagonia Houdini vs. Arc'teryx Incendo

 The Houdini has longer rope tie pulls that I prefer over the plastic tabs on the Indendo.

 Functionally they are very comparable.
 Both breathe very well, though the Indendo adds underarm vents.
 While the Houdini lacks these vents, but I haven't noticed overheating as an issue.

 One last note on versatility and fashion sense.
 On balance I give the Arc'teryx Incendo higher ratings on fit and build quality but lower on fashion sense.
-The Incendo is well-made jacket, nicely finished jacket.
-The downside is in my opinion is it looks a bit more like athletic wear than the Houdini.
+The Incendo is well-made, nicely finished jacket.
+The downside in my opinion is it looks a bit more like athletic wear than the Houdini.

 Don't be fooled by their featherly weight, these jackets are quite durable.
 The Houdini in particular has impressed me with how well its fabric stands up to tough abuse.
 I haven't used the Arc'teryx as extensively, but it seems quite rugged too.

 The Arc'teryx Incendo gets excellent marks for fit, finish, and athletic capability.
 I really wish it had a chest pocket and a slightly more urban fashion aesthetic.

 The Patagonia Houdini gets dinged for its fit, but makes up for it with its chest pocket, zipper pulls, and light but rugged fabric.